Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: Introduction

-In this paper we show in details (Ref.\ \cite{SMshort} contains the non-technical insight) that these zoo of models can give rise to three distinct QPC conductance plateaus at $e^2/2h, 5e^2/9h,$ and $e^2/3h$.
+In this paper we show in details (\cite{SMshort} contains the non-technical insight) that these zoo of models can give rise to three distinct QPC conductance plateaus at $e^2/2h, 5e^2/9h,$ and $e^2/3h$.
 We note that the $e^2/2h$ plateau has been reported recently \cite{Manfra2022,Hirayama2023} and the $e^2/3h$ plateau was discovered earlier \cite{Mahalu2009} in experiments.
 We predict the possible appearance of $5e^2/9h$ plateau.
 We identify different scenarios for each plateau, as well as different mechanisms which may give rise to \emph{electrical shot noise} at these plateaus.
-We show how shot noise be used to experimentally discern between the different models.
-We define the correlations in \cref{Fano}.
-We explain the emergence of $e^2/2h, 5e^2/9h,$ and $e^2/3h$ QPC conductance plateaus and calculate shot noises there in \cref{1by2QPC_PRB}, \cref{5by9QPC_PRB}, and \cref{1by3QPC_PRB}, respectively.
-We provide a summary with an outlook in \cref{Summ}.
+We show how shot noise can be used to experimentally discern between the different models (we refer to \cref{FlowChart} for a flowchart, summarizing our findings).
+The rest of this paper is structured as follows: We explain the emergence of $e^2/2h, 5e^2/9h,$ and $e^2/3h$ QPC conductance plateaus and calculate the shot noise for each in \cref{1by2QPC_PRB}, \cref{5by9QPC_PRB}, and \cref{1by3QPC_PRB}, respectively.
+We provide a summary and an outlook in \cref{Summ}.